loomnetwork/plasma-indexer/README.md

 Sample code of EVM contract events indexer and API.

-## Setup
+## Setup sample code
 1. create a MYSQL database for storing events, default DB name is `plasma-indexer`
 2. clone the probject
 ```sh
 git clone git@github.com:loomnetwork/plasma-indexer.git
 ```
+3. deploy `LoomStore` contract to your cluster
+4. call `set` method to make the contract emit an event
-3. compile LoomStore indexer and Plasma API using the following command
+5. compile LoomStore indexer and Plasma API using the following command
 ```sh
 make
 ```